jarno-r/opentx/README.md

 * RTC not working. [#7421](https://github.com/opentx/opentx/issues/7421)
 * 4-in-1 multimodule menu not working. [#8946](https://github.com/opentx/opentx/pull/8946)
 * 4-in-1 multimodule telemetry not working due to missing inversion. [#8954](https://github.com/opentx/opentx/issues/8954).
 * FlySky AFHDS2A frequent "telemetry lost" & "telemetry recovered" warnings on Moblite7 when disarmed.
 (Too small `TELEMETRY_TIMEOUT10ms`.)
+(This issue is actually most likely a problem in Betaflight's Flysky SPI driver, not a problem with OpenTX.)

 ### To be fixed issues